-The -nolabel Option
+-nolabel Option

-SAS only supports eight-character long column names, but allows optional 40 character labels for each column.
+SAS only supports eight-character column names, but allows optional 40 character labels for each column.
 MineSet sets no limit on the column name length, so, by default, sas2mineset uses the column labels to name the columns in the output file, if labels have been defined.
 To force sas2mineset to use the SAS column name for each column, even if a label is specified, add the -nolabel option to the command line.

-The -names namefile Option
+-names namefile Option

-If a MineSet data file is converted into SAS with mineset2sas and then back to MineSet format with sas2mineset, a column name map file can be created to keep track of the original column names.
-To have sas2mineset use a name map file created by mineset2sas, add the -names <namefile> option to the command line, and specify the same map file as specified when the file was converted into SAS format with mineset2sas.
+If you convert a MineSet data file to SAS with mineset2sas and then back to MineSet format with sas2mineset, you can create a column name map file to keep track of the original column names.
+To have sas2mineset use a name map file created by mineset2sas, add the -names <namefile> option to the command line, and specify the same map file as specified when the file was converted to SAS format with mineset2sas.
 This option is useful only for data files with column names longer than 40 characters, since mineset2sas saves up to 40 characters in the column label.

-Note that the -name <namefile> option overrides the -nolabel option.
+Note: The -name <namefile> option overrides the -nolabel option.

-The -nodata Option
+-nodata Option

-To create just a MineSet schema file without downloading the data from a SAS data file, add the -nodata option to the command line.
+To create only a MineSet schema file without downloading the data from an SAS data file, add the -nodata option to the command line.

-The -svsc Option
+-svsc Option